lpLencone/job_staggering/README.md

 # job_staggering

 This program implements a function which receives an array of jobs that have a deadline and a fine associated with them.
 It then staggers the jobs around so that they can be completed paying the least fine.

+Just compile it with with gcc or something and it's all good